Randonée in Abisko

 We have come to love randonée!
 It is the perfect combination if you like both downhill skiing and cross-country skiing.
 After having done down-hill and cross-country skiing since we were kids we realized randonée was our thing.
 The feeling of walking upwards, having a picknick lunch and then going down in untouched snow is like nothing else.

-Svenska Turistföreningen (STF) arranges guided randonée tours that are perfect if you want to start going on randonée tours, if you feel insecure about the terrain or simply is not yet ready to go on your own.
+Svenska Turistföreningen (STF) arranges guided randonée tours and courses that are perfect if you want to start going on randonée tours, if you feel insecure about the terrain or simply is not yet ready to go on your own.

 There are guided tours for more advanced skiers that have done randonée before as well as beinners courses.
 The prerequisites for the last one are that you shall be able to go down a red pist and be in a enough physical condition to be able to do a 500-800 metres ascent each day.